 But there will eventually be signs that your SEO efforts are working.
 If you’re focusing on more relevant keywords, your traffic may drop as conversions go up — because you’re reaching more relevant customers.
 Or you may find that traffic and conversions are slowly rising.
 Other website metrics, like time on page and bounce rate, might improve, meaning you’re appearing in more relevant searches and your content is of a higher quality, which is keeping people’s attention for longer periods.

-I urge you to be patient, and keep (or start!) investing in SEO.
+I urge you to be patient, and start hiring a local SEO agency in Detroit.
 Invest steadily, and growth will be exponential.
 Starting now, even in small doses, will make you much happier (and more successful) five to ten years down the road.
 As you continue to invest, the work will get easier and you’ll benefit from the positive momentum.
 Your content ideas and quality will continually improve, and you’ll get better at seeing the opportunities beneath the surface.
 It’s one more way to solidify a competitive advantage… you do the hard thing while your competitors fall behind.